This is surgery to repair a damaged or torn tendon.

 Copyright © Nucleus Medical Media, Inc.

 A tendon attaches muscle to bone.
 If a tendon tears, the muscle will no longer be able to work properly.
-This will cause weakness.
-Reattaching the tendon can fix the weakness.
+This will cause weakness or loss of function.
+Reattaching the tendon can fix the weakness or function.

 If your age is 60 years or older, it may increase risk of complications.
 Other factors include:

 Your doctor will perform a physical exam.
 You may also need some tests.
 These may include:

 Leading up to the procedure:

 Depending on where the tendon is located, you may be given: